-In April 1996, then Justice Minister Allan Rock introduced Bill C-33, An Act to amend the Canadian Human Rights Act, in the House of Commons.
+In April 1996, the then Justice Minister introduced Bill C-33, An Act to amend the Canadian Human Rights Act, in the House of Commons.
 It proposed to add "sexual orientation" to the prohibited grounds of discrimination in the Canadian Human Rights Act.
 The introduction of Bill C-33 intensified long-standing controversy within the public as well as among Members of Parliament over the implications of this initiative.
 Following intensive hearings before the then House Standing Committee on Human Rights and the Status of Persons with Disabilities, Bill C-33 was adopted in the House in a free vote by a tally of 153 to 76, was passed by the Senate unamended and came into force in June 1996.

 In April 1999, the then President of the Treasury Board introduced Bill C-78, the Public Sector Pension Investment Board Act, in the House of Commons.
 The bill's major amendments to the superannuation statutes governing the pension regimes of civilian and uniformed government employees and Members of Parliament included replacing provisions entitling unmarried opposite-sex spouses to "surviving spouse" benefits with provisions recognizing gender-neutral "survivor" entitlement.
-The bill defined a "survivor" as a person who "establishes that he or she was cohabiting in a relationship of a conjugal nature with the contributor for at least one year" preceding the latter's death.
 Bill C-78 was the first federal legislation to provide unambiguously for same-sex benefits.
 Members of Parliament from the official opposition, as well as several other opposition and government Members, opposed this measure, proposing amendments to restore opposite-sex spousal status as the basis of entitlement or to expand the class of potential beneficiaries without reference to spousal status.
 Bill C-78 was adopted by the House of Commons and the Senate in May and September 1999 respectively.
 The Standing Senate Committee on Banking, Trade and Commerce recommended that "the federal government give serious consideration to the extension of benefits in situations where economic dependence exists."